ridhof/simple-be-fe-boilerplate/README.md

 ## commands
 - `pnpm api:serve` to run backend
 - `pnpm nx g @nx/node:lib library-name` to create a new backend library
-- `pnpm nx affected -t test` to run test on affected module on changes, will be useed on husky
+- `pnpm nx affected -t test` to run test on affected module on changes, used on husky
+- `pnpm nx affected -t lint` to run lint on affected module on changes, used on husky